AncyJenisha/CSharp/README.md

         1. It displays the functions of the application as options.
         2. The displayed options are Add New Contact, Display, Search, Edit and Delete.
         2. It reads the option entered by user and calls the method to  perform the task.

+ ## Program1.cs
+        It is a partial class of program class and has the enum for the functions to be performed.

   ## Contacts.cs
         1. It has the contact class instantiated.